Who Is A Lone Worker

 • Use tools and other equipment properly, in accordance with any relevant safety instructions and training they have been given.

-• Not misuse equipment provided for their safety and health
+• No misuse of equipment provided for their safety and health

 Employers duty